 Weiss, Serota, Helfman, Cole, & Bierman, P.L.

-Based in Denver, CO, Anna Kaye holds a B.A. from Brandeis University and a Masters of Social Work from Columbia University.
+Anna Kaye holds a B.A. from Brandeis University and a Masters of Social Work from Columbia University.
 Her long career began at the NYC Division of AIDS services (DAS) at the inception of the AIDS epidemic where she worked with people living with HIV and AIDS, helping to connect them to available housing, social and financial services.
 She then served as their training coordinator, and was responsible for developing and delivering a training curriculum for all direct service employees hired by DAS.
 Seeing hundreds of children left behind following their parents’ deaths, Anna assisted with the opening of The Family Center in NYC where she served as the Director of Development, and raised public, private, and corporate funds to assist parents with AIDS and cancer living below the poverty with the process of creating legalized custody plans.
 Over the last 25 years, Anna has held senior positions at the Ad Council and United Way.